github/docs/content/code-security/codeql-cli/codeql-cli-manual/database-finalize.md

 \[Plumbing] Final steps in database creation.

-Finalize a database that was created with [codeql database init](/code-security/codeql-cli/codeql-cli-manual/database-init) and subsequently seeded with analysis data using [codeql database trace-command](/code-security/codeql-cli/codeql-cli-manual/database-trace-command).
+Finalize a database that was created with "[codeql database init](/code-security/codeql-cli/codeql-cli-manual/database-init)" and subsequently seeded with analysis data using "[codeql database trace-command](/code-security/codeql-cli/codeql-cli-manual/database-trace-command)".
 This needs to happen before the new database can be queried.

 ## Options